Arranging a Funeral or Cremation Service in Saskatchewan

 There are around 38 Funeral Homes in the province of Saskatchewan and all funeral homes are listed in our Funeral Home Directory, allowing you to find a funeral service provider in your area that best meets your needs.

-What is my first call when a death occurs?
+What is my first call when a death occurs in Saskatchewan?

 Your first call should be to find a funeral service provider to make the funeral arrangements.
 They will be able to advise you on any forms that need filling out and assist you in registering the death with the government.
 After which you will be able to order a death certificate/s so that you can settle any estates or receive entitlements for benefits, such as pension and insurance.